klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## Saves Time

-BetaComp's [reference section](/reference/ReferenceOverview) reduces the time it takes to learn all of climbing's vocabulary about Moves and routesetting's vocabulary about Routes and Walls.
+BetaComp's [reference section](/reference/ReferenceOverview) reduces the time it takes to learn all of Climbing's vocabulary about Moves and routesetting's vocabulary about Routes and Walls.